Writing Your Own "Burn Notice"

 What Does This Have To Do With....

-The three 'case studies' expose one common thread, despite the elapsation of time.
+The three 'case studies' expose one common thread.

-Here are three men, hired to play a role.
+Here are three employees, hired to play a role.
 They are not the character.
 They are playing a role.
 The public buys the role.
-They love the character.
-The actor behind the character wants more money.
+The public loves the character.
+The actor behind the character wants more money, a lot more money.

-Either gets it, but is barred from other appearances, so has no career, or he doesn't get it, and is dropped from the show, and has no career.
+Either they pay the increase but force the actor to sign a contract which prevents him from making other appearances, so has no career, or he doesn't get the sum eh demands and is dropped from the show, and has no career.

 This is What...